intel/pepc/docs/pepc-uncore.rst

    Supported mechanisms are: 'sysfs', 'tpmi'.
 The 'sysfs' mechanism reads the '/sys/devices/system/cpu/intel_uncore_frequency/uncore<NUMBER>/elc_high_threshold_percent'.
+The TPMI reads the same debugfs files as '--max-freq'.

+**--elc-high-threshold-status**
+   Get the uncore ELC high threshold enabled/disabled status.
+If disabled, the high threshold is ignored and the platform manages uncore frequency using the default algorithm.

-The TPMI reads the same debugfs file as '--max-freq'.
+   Supported mechanisms are: 'sysfs', 'tpmi'.
+The 'sysfs' mechanism reads the '/sys/devices/system/cpu/intel_uncore_frequency/uncore<NUMBER>/elc_high_threshold_enable'.
+The TPMI reads the same debugfs files as '--max-freq'.

 Subcommand *'config'*
 =====================